Archive-42/redux-docs/md-docs/part-8-modern-redux.md

 First, we can switch our `createSelector` import to be from `'@reduxjs/toolkit'` instead of `'reselect'`.
 Then, we can remove the separate packages we have listed in our `package.json`:

-<span class="token plain">npm uninstall redux redux</span><span class="token operator" style="color: #f8f8f2">-</span><span class="token plain">thunk reselect</span>

-Copy

-To be clear, **we're still using these packages and need to have them installed**.
+<span class="token plain">npm uninstall redux redux</span><span class="token operator" style="color: #f8f8f2">-</span><span class="token plain">thunk reselect</span>To be clear, **we're still using these packages and need to have them installed**.
 However, because Redux Toolkit depends on them, they'll be installed automatically when we install `@reduxjs/toolkit`, so we don't need to have the other packages specifically listed in our `package.json` file.

 ## <span id="writing-slices" class="anchor enhancedAnchor_2LWZ"></span>Writing Slices<a href="#writing-slices" class="hash-link" title="Direct link to heading">#</a>